ArtemChebotko/cassandra4-audit-logging/step1.md

 <div class="step-title">Create keyspace and table</div>

-In this step, you will connect using `cqlsh` and create a keyspace and table.
+In this step, you will connect to Cassandra using `cqlsh`, and create a keyspace and table.

 ✅ Start the CQL shell:
 ```